caramcc/dbd-television-project/README.md

 # Access

-This database belongs to the [Bangerz](http://bangerz.co) data repository.
+This database belongs to the [Bangerz](http://bangerz.co) Data Collective.

 On the Bangerz server, it is located in the directory `~/caramcc/`.